dr-mrs-vandertramp-verbs

 First, someone arrives at the house (arriver)He has come (venir) to the house.
 Then he enters (entrer) the house and goes up the stairs (monter).
 Then he goes downstairs (descendre).
 Then he returns upstairs (retourner) and falls down the stairs (tomber).
 He remains in the house for a bit (rester) before deciding to leave (partir)He tries the door, but sees that it’s locked, so he goes out (sortir) the window.
 And then he goes (aller) on his way.

-While the mnemonic doesn’t include all of the prepositions, passer par or passer devant is easily inserted into the house circuit (for example, passer devant by the window or passer par in the kitchen), and this makes it easy to remember that every time passer is used with a preposition, it becomes one of the members of the house verbs.
+While the mnemonic doesn’t include all of the prepositions, passer par or passer devant is easily inserted into the house circuit (for example, passer devant by the window or passer par in the kitchen).
+This makes it easy to remember that every time passer is used with a preposition, it becomes one of the members of the house verbs.

 With this mnemonic, the derivatives (devenir, revenir, rentrer) as well as the beginning and end-of-life verbs (naître, mourir) must be memorized and remembered separately.
 This is the mnemonic preferred by most French mother tongue learners, as it’s a very visual way of learning.